diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 - Gather feedback from a broader user base to identify areas for improvement.

 **Final Product**
-- Generative AI Integration: The bot can generate detailed definitions and explanations for medical terms using transformers.
+- **Generative AI Integration:** The bot can generate detailed definitions and explanations for medical terms using transformers.
-- Enhanced Database Management: Efficient and reliable database operations with automated updates.
+- **Enhanced Database Management:** Efficient and reliable database operations with automated updates.
-- Advanced Testing and User Feedback: Integration tests for new functionalities and broader user feedback gathered to refine features.
+- **Advanced Testing and User Feedback:** Integration tests for new functionalities and broader user feedback gathered to refine features.

-**Advanced Natural Language Understanding (NLU) Branch** **Branch:** feature/cycle-2-nlu
+**Advanced Natural Language Understanding (NLU) Branch | Cycle 2** **Branch:** feature/cycle-2-nlu
 **Sub-branches**
 - feature/nlu-integration
 - feature/data-manipulation
 - feature/specialty-specific-terms

-### Cycle 3
+### Cycle 3: Specialty Prediction and User Experience Enhancements

-**Specialty Prediction and User Experience Enhancements | Alpha Prototype 3.1: Specialty Prediction Model**
+**Alpha Prototype 3.1: Specialty Prediction Model** **Tasks**

-**Tasks**
 - Develop and train models using scikit-learn to predict relevant medical specialties based on user queries.
 - Implement functions for suggesting specialties.